let-def/texpresso/EDITOR-PROTOCOL.md

 (register "path")
 ```

 Pre-register a filename that the editor will provide later via `open`.
-When the engine tries to read this file and it is not yet available, the driver pauses the engine and emits `request-file`.
+When the engine tries to read this file and it is not yet available, the driver pauses the engine and emits `(lookup-file read promised "path")`.
 Once the editor sends `open` for the path, the engine resumes without restarting.

 ```scheme
 (pause)